Dyalog/link/help/API.md

+**NOTE:** This is the documentation for Link 2.0, which is distributed with Dyalog APL versions 17.1 and 18.0.
+The API documentation for Link version 3.0 it is [available separately](https://dyalog.github.io/link/latest/API/).
+If you are using version 18.0 and just getting started with Link, installing version 3.0 is highly recommended.

 The Link API functions are normally found in ```⎕SE.Link```.
 All API functions take a character vector or a nested vector as a right argument.
 The left argument may either be a namespace containing option values, or an array of character vectors.
 Namespaces may be specified by reference.
 For more details on setting options, look below the following table: